ENROLLMENT for Academic Year 2023/24 is closed.

 Our second and third-year students will have an opportunity to apply for the Chancellor’s Scholarship.
 The scholarship will be awarded for academic achievements, involvement in school activities, creativity and leadership.

 If you are a student from a non-EU country admitted to Warsaw Film School, you will need to apply for a D-type Visa (a long-term national visa national issued for up to one year).
 For more information: https://study.gov.pl/visa-application

 The list of required documents when applying for a D-type visa:

 - A filled out and signed visa application (https://secure.e-konsulat.gov.pl/);

 - A proof of visa payment;

-- A document that permits to assess that the applicant will leave Poland before the visa expires;
+-A document that permits to assess that the applicant will leave the territory of the Republic of Poland before the visa expires;

 Supporting documents may be different depending on the country where a visa application is submitted.